 Cuts costs, increase profits

-WANS also provide some key technical advantages as well.
+WANS also provides some key technical advantages as well.
 In addition to providing support for a wide variety of applications and a large number of terminals, WANs allow companies to expand their networks through plug-in connections over locations and boost interconnectivity by using gateways, bridges, and routers.
-Plus, by centralizing network management and monitoring of use and performance, WANS ensure maximum availability and reliability.
+Plus, by centralizing network management and monitoring of use and performance, WANS ensures maximum availability and reliability.

 Disadvantages of WANS